IndiaFilings » Learn » Income Tax » Section 80E Deduction

 Section 80E – Income Tax Deduction for Education Loan

-Section 80E deduction is a facility available in the Income Tax Act which provides a tax deduction for educational loans.
-The Government of India wished to provide a tax deduction on the interest component of an education loan availed for higher studies.
+Section 80E deduction is available in the Income Tax Act, which provides a tax deduction for educational loans.
+The Government of India wished to provide a tax deduction on the interest component of an education loan for higher studies.
 For this purpose, Section 80E was introduced in the Act.
 The deduction under this section can be claimed on educational loans availed for higher studies of the spouse or children of a taxpayer.
 Section 80E deduction is available on the interest component of an educational loan after an individual has started repaying the loan.
 According to the Income Tax Act, “higher education” means any course of study pursued after passing the Senior Secondary Examination or its equivalent from any school, board or university recognised by the Central Government.
-An educational loan provided for foreign studies is also eligible for deduction under section 80E.
+An educational loan for foreign studies is also eligible for deduction under section 80E.
 The deduction can also be availed for repayment of loans for vocational training.

 Eligibility Criteria